Particular/docs.particular.net/nservicebus/azure/hosting.md

 ## Azure Websites

 Another deployment model is Azure Websites, where you use a regular website and push it to your favorite source control repository (like GitHub).
-On your behalf, Microsoft takes the latest issue from the repository, builds the binaries, runs your tests, and deploys to production.
+On your behalf, Microsoft takes the latest issue from the repository, builds the binaries, runs the tests, and deploys to production.

 As for an NServiceBus programming model, this is roughly the same as any other self-hosted endpoint in a website.
 You use the `Configure` API to set things up and it will work.

 The only quirk in this model is that Azure website is built with cheap hosting in mind.
-By default, its technology puts your website in suspended mode when there is no traffic.
+By default, its technology puts the website in suspended mode when there is no traffic.
 This also implies that if you have an NServiceBus endpoint hosted here, it is also suspended and stops processing messages.
-However, the 'Always on' feature periodically sends requests to your website to keep it active.
+However, the 'Always on' feature periodically sends requests to the website to keep it active.
 This feature requires standard mode and is not available in the free edition.

 The advised transports in this environment are `AzureStorageQueuesTransport` and `AzureServiceBusTransport`.